sasjs/sasjs.io/docs/videos.md

 ## SASjs CLI

+### DevOps with SASjs
+An overview of the SASjs framework and how it can enable local (git native) SAS development whilst deploying and running programs on a remote SAS server.
+Recorded in June 2021 for the [SAS User Group UK & Ireland](https://meetup.com/SUGUKI).
+The slides are [here](https://sasjs.io/slides/suguki_devops.html).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/oDcGMShVqj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Use "sasjs doc" to generate HTML documentation from source programs
 With a single command you can auto-generate documentation directly from your SAS Jobs and Services.
 Recent updates include a homepage, and a Data Lineage diagram (jobs link back to docs, tables link directly to [Data Controller](https://datacontroller.io) if configured).